jim11662418/Zilog_Z8681_Single_Board_Computer/README.md

 # Zilog Z8681 Single Board Computer
-A simple Zilog Z8681 single board computer with BASIC/Debug interpreter in EPROM.
+The Zilog Z8671 MCU is hard to find so here is the functional equivalent: a simple single board computer using the Z8681 Romless MCU with BASIC/Debug interpreter in EPROM.

 <p align="center"><img src="/images/Z8681 SBC CPU.png"/>
 <p align="center">Z8681 SBC CPU</p><br>